Pre-Columbian era: Mississippian culture

-The Mississippian culture was spread across the Southeast and Midwest from the Atlantic coast to the edge of the plains, from the Gulf of Mexico to the Upper Midwest, although most intensively in the area along the Mississippi River and Ohio River.
-One of the distinguishing features of this culture was the construction of complexes of large earthen mounds and grand plazas, continuing the moundbuilding traditions of earlier cultures.
-They grew maize and other crops intensively, participated in an extensive trade network and had a complex stratified society.
+The Mississippian culture was spread across the Southeast and Midwest of what is today the United States, from the Atlantic coast to the edge of the plains, from the Gulf of Mexico to the Upper Midwest, although most intensively in the area along the Mississippi River and Ohio River.
+One of the distinguishing features of this culture was the construction of complexes of large earthen mounds and grand plazas, continuing the mound-building traditions of earlier cultures.
+They grew maize and other crops intensively, participated in an extensive trade network, and had a complex stratified society.
 The Mississippians first appeared around 1000 CE, following and developing out of the less agriculturally intensive and less centralized Woodland period.
 The largest urban site of these people, Cahokia—located near modern East St. Louis, Illinois—may have reached a population of over 20,000.
 Other chiefdoms were constructed throughout the Southeast, and its trade networks reached to the Great Lakes and the Gulf of Mexico.
 At its peak, between the 12th and 13th centuries, Cahokia was the most populous city in North America.
-(Larger cities did exist in Mesoamerica and South America.)
-Monk's Mound, the major ceremonial center of Cahokia, remains the largest earthen construction of the prehistoric Americas.
+(Larger cities did exist in Mesoamerica and the Andes.)
+Monks Mound, the major ceremonial center of Cahokia, remains the largest earthen construction of the prehistoric Americas.
 The culture reached its peak in about 1200–1400 CE, and in most places, it seems to have been in decline before the arrival of Europeans.

 Many Mississippian peoples were encountered by the expedition of Hernando de Soto in the 1540s, mostly with disastrous results for both sides.
-Unlike the Spanish expeditions in Mesoamerica, who conquered vast empires with relatively few men, the de Soto expedition wandered the American Southeast for four years, becoming more bedraggled, losing more men and equipment, and eventually arriving in Mexico as a fraction of its original size.
+Unlike the Spanish expeditions in Mesoamerica, which conquered vast empires with relatively few men, the de Soto expedition wandered the American Southeast for four years, becoming more bedraggled, losing more men and equipment, and eventually arriving in Mexico as a fraction of its original size.
 The local people fared much worse though, as the fatalities of diseases introduced by the expedition devastated the populations and produced much social disruption.
 By the time Europeans returned a hundred years later, nearly all of the Mississippian groups had vanished, and vast swaths of their territory were virtually uninhabited.

+Ancestral Puebloans

+The Ancestral Puebloans thrived in what is now the Four Corners region in the United States.
+It is commonly suggested that the culture of the Ancestral Puebloans emerged during the Early Basketmaker II Era during the 12th century BCE.
+The Ancestral Puebloans were a complex Oasisamerican society that constructed kivas, multi-story houses, and apartment blocks made from stone and adobe, such as the Cliff Palace of Mesa Verde National Park in Colorado and the Great Houses in Chaco Canyon, New Mexico.
+The Puebloans also constructed a road system that stretched from Chaco Canyon to Kutz Canyon in the San Juan Basin.
+The Ancestral Puebloans are also known as "Anasazi", though the term is controversial, as the present-day Pueblo peoples consider the term to be derogatory, due to the word tracing its origins to a Navajo word meaning "ancestor enemies".